sigboe/pie-galaxy/docs/FAQ.md

 ## There symbols displayed like ~D in my game list

 This is due to RetroPie not being configured to use UTF-8.
-I will submit a pull request to RetroPie to fix this sometime in the future.
+Looking into different ways to handle this.
+If you want you can set the variables LC_ALL and LANGUAGE in your .bashrc file, but a program like this should not do such a thing for you.

 ## There is no progress bar while downloading